Aligning “fighting” departments in a VUCA world

 3rd.
 The complexity of the 3rd step depends very much on the first two, and it wouldn’t be useful for any business that struggles with this state of affairs, to work on general recommendations, because no one really has enough resources (time, energy, and budget) to randomly try to improve everything.
 Nevertheless, in this step, the faulty systems are adjusted (maybe the recruitment system, maybe the way the communication is currently done, maybe the retention policy, the rewarding policy, or the relationships between the departments and their KPIs).
 In quite a few numbers of cases, after the 2nd step is concluded, the usual business dilemmas are discussed much easier and are addressed more constructively, and the overall negative atmosphere is defused.
 This happens because the key professionals get a good understanding of how group behavior works, and they also get the needed clarity for the goals of the organization.
 As a good rule, the majority of the professionals have good intentions, it is just the lack of understanding of how group behavior works, and that unconsciously puts them in opposite leadership philosophies.

 It is important to understand that any healthy business or Organization in any economic environment will have to accept a degree of adversity between their units or departments, and between their professionals, due to the fact that the environment is constantly changing – it is a VUCA world at the end of the day.
-Hence, the leaders still have to choose their way forward, based on their own experience and ideally with an enabled available professional support.
+Hence, the leaders still have to choose their way forward, based on their own experience and ideally with enabled available professional support.
 An important aspect here is to understand that not all of the conflicts are due to the Organizational Culture, but you can find a brief structure for conflicts here (from one of our webinars on this topic).

-Having defused the negative atmosphere and the unhealthy adversity between the units can make room for the Organization to expand, to enable more innovation, or to prepare for a digital transformation process.
-It can also make room for the Organization to work on its identity that can further lead to an Organizational Transformation that might be disrupting its industry, by actually using the current changes in the external environment for their own benefit and for the benefit of their clients and partners.
+Having defused the negative atmosphere and the unhealthy adversity between the units can make room for the Organization to expand, enable more innovation, or prepare for a digital transformation process.
+It can also make room for the Organization to work on its identity which can further lead to an Organizational Transformation that might be disrupting its industry, by actually using the current changes in the external environment for their own benefit and for the benefit of their clients and partners.

 0 Comments